20 seriously weird places around the world

 10. Socotra Island, Yemen

-Separated from mainland Africa more than six million years ago, this remote island looks like the set of a sci-fi film.
-Socotra’s incredible and unique biodiversity means that there are plants and trees here not found anywhere else in the world – particularly bizarre are the ancient and twisted dragon’s blood tree and the bulbous bottle tree.
-Definitely one of the most unique places to visit in the world!
+Socotra Island is a place like no other.
+Separated from mainland Africa over six million years ago, it feels like a scene from a sci-fi movie.
+The island is home to incredible and unique plants and trees that you won't find anywhere else.
+Two of the most unusual are the ancient dragon’s blood tree and the bulbous bottle tree.
+It's definitely one of the most unique places to visit in the world!

 You won't forget the dragon trees of Socotra Island